China derides 'groundless' Philippine warning of election sabotage

 Elections Commission official Christian Robert Lim told legislators earlier that his agency had transferred production of vote-counting machines from China after intelligence reports that China planned to sabotage the elections because of the South China Sea dispute.

-The spokeswoman at China's embassy in the Philippines denied any such plan.
+The spokesman at China's embassy in the Philippines denied any such plan.

-"The so-called 'attempt by China' to 'sabotage' the 2016 elections is totally groundless and a sheer fabrication," the embassy spokeswoman, Li Lingxiao, said in a statement.
+"The so-called 'attempt by China' to 'sabotage' the 2016 elections is totally groundless and a sheer fabrication," the embassy spokesman, Li Lingxao, said in a statement.

 "China has always adhered to the principle of non-interference into other countries' internal affairs."